honeymath/CV/CV.md

    With Wei Zhang and Andreas Mihatsch, in preparation

 9. **Arithmetic transfer for inner forms of GL2n**
-   With Andreas Mihatsch, submitted to **Forum of Mathematics, Sigma** [ArXiv: 2307.11716](https://arxiv.org/abs/2307.11716)
+   With Andreas Mihatsch, accepted in: **Forum of Mathematics, Sigma** [ArXiv: 2307.11716](https://arxiv.org/abs/2307.11716)

 ---